 In 2004, the FFIEC updated its information technology examination manual to account for the increasing pace of changes and advancements in technology occurring at financial institutions and technology service providers.
 The result is the FFIEC IT Examination Handbook, a compilation of eleven booklets that can be updated individually as needed.

 Financial institutions must pay close attention to all 11 areas in order to maintain compliance with FFIEC guidance.
 These 11 booklets include:

 - IT Management

 - Outsourcing Technology Services

 At CSI, we understand the rapidly changing technology landscape poses new challenges to customers like you.
 That’s why we work to create advanced products and services utilizing the most current technology to help you meet those challenges.

-Designed to meet the FFIEC Guidance on Electronic Financial Services and Consumer Compliance, CSI offers these compliance services:
+Designed to meet the FFIEC regulations, CSI offers these FFIEC compliance solutions: